 BASE NUTRITION is our nutrition sponsor for this year.

 There are aid stations located approximately at every mile on the run course.
-There are no aid stations on the bike course unless the bike course is for a ½ distance race (54 miles).
-Each event can vary, but typically there will be water and BASE electrolyte replacement on the course.
-Longer courses may have gels, pretzels, cookies and other yummy goodies!
+There are no aid stations on the sprint or intermediate bike course.
+There are two aid stations for the half distance course.
+There will be water and electrolyte replacement, gels, coke, etc on the course.

 All participants will be timed and will be provided with their swim, bike and run splits, as well as their overall finish time.